payola/Payola/README.md

 - Perform a security audit to prevent CSRF, XSS and more web-specific attacks
 - Add mechanism which determines the version of user's browser, especially advise users of incompatible browsers for update
 - Implement analysis result persistance into the personal Data Source
+- Make the s2js compiler a completely standalone product
+-